Integral representation of Lyapunov exponents: Introduction

 We prove an abstract operator-theoretic variational principle for asymptotic growth rates driven by Markov operators.
 The abstract framework consists of a measurable bundle \(\pi:\hat X\to X\) with compact fibers, a pair of Markov operators \(P\) on \(B(X)\) and \(\hat P\) on \(B(\hat X)\) intertwining through \(\pi\) via the commutative diagram

 where \(B(Z)\) denotes the Banach lattice of bounded Borel functions on a space \(Z\).
-Theorem~\ref{mainthm:A} concludes that the additive process generated by a potential \(\hat\phi_1\) on \(\hat X\) is pushed to the base by fiberwise maximization, producing a \(P\)-subadditive sequence whose asymptotic growth defines an abstract Lyapunov exponent.
-Theorem~\ref{thm:VP} shows that this base growth rate admits a variational representation: for each \(P\)-invariant probability \(\mu\) on \(X\), the exponent equals the supremum of \(\int \hat\phi_1\,d\hat\mu\) over all \(\hat P\)-invariant lifts \(\hat\mu\) of \(\mu\), and the supremum is attained on an ergodic lift.
-Together with the extension of Kingman’s theorem and its uniform counterpart for Markov operators proved in~\cite{BM}, this gives a general framework for defining Lyapunov exponents and developing ergodic optimization in Markov-driven settings.
+Theorem~\ref{mainthm:A} shows that fiberwise maximization sends additive processes on \(\hat X\) to \(P\)-subadditive sequences on the base.
+Theorem~\ref{thm:VP} proves that the resulting growth rate admits a variational representation: for each \(P\)-invariant probability \(\mu\) on \(X\), the growth rate equals the supremum of \(\int \hat\phi_1\,d\hat\mu\) over all \(\hat P\)-invariant lifts \(\hat\mu\) of \(\mu\), and the supremum is attained on an ergodic lift.
+Together with the Markov-operator versions of Kingman's theorem and its uniform counterpart proved in~\cite{BM}, Theorem~\ref{thm:VP} may be viewed as a relative variational principle for Lyapunov growth.
+In the classical relative variational principle, one fixes an invariant measure on a factor and optimizes entropy or pressure over its invariant lifts~\cite{LW77}; here the base measure $\mu$ is fixed, while the optimization is performed over $\hat P$-invariant lifts of $\mu$ and involves the integral of the fiber potential.
+When the base measure is also allowed to vary, the resulting maximal-growth problem is related, in the setting of matrix cocycles, to the ergodic theory of joint spectral radii and their associated Mather sets~\cite{Mor13}.
+The uniform and dual counterparts developed in Appendices~\ref{appendix-A} and~\ref{app:dual-min-growth} extend this viewpoint, respectively, to unconstrained maximal growth and to minimal directional growth.

-We then apply the abstract variational principle to Lyapunov spectra of a finite-dimensional linear bundle morphism $F$ over a measure-preserving transformation of \((X,\mu)\).
-In the invertible case, the induced cocycle on the projective bundle associated with the \(k\)-th exterior power is globally defined, and the corresponding logarithmic potential is finite.
-The singular case is more delicate: kernel directions admit no projective image, and the associated logarithmic potential becomes singular on the degenerate locus.
-We resolve this by adjoining a \emph{cemetery section} and extending the induced projective dynamics by sending every degenerate direction to this equivariant section.
-The resulting extended cocycle and potential fall within the scope of Theorem~\ref{thm:VP}.
-Hence, we recover the classical projective variational formula for the sums of the first \(k\) Lyapunov exponents,